quintans/vertical-slices/README.md

-# Vertical Slices Architecture
+# 🧱 Vertical Slice Architecture in Go

-Simple application to see what a vertical slices architecture (VSA) + CQRS + DDD would look like in golang
+A simple application demonstrating **one way** to structure a Go project using **Vertical Slice Architecture (VSA)**, along with **CQRS**, **Domain-Driven Design (DDD)** and **Clean Architecture (CA)** principles.

+---

-## Description
+## 📝 Overview

-We have products and orders.
+This project includes two primary domains:

+- **Products**
+- **Orders**

+### Order Flow

-When creating an order we need to check if there is enough stock.
+When creating an order:

+1. The system checks if there is enough product stock.
-On order creation, the product stock is decremented.
+2. If stock is available, the order is created and the stock is decremented.

-This project demonstrates how to communicate between the two slices, Order and Products, keeping them decoupled through the use of interfaces and events.
+This showcases how to keep slices decoupled through **interfaces** and **domain events**, allowing clear communication between the `Orders` and `Products` slices.

+---

-## Style
+## 🧩 Architecture & Style

-Although VSA advocates simplicity, but I still like to separate technology from the domain within a slice, meaning that this project style will always use a controller -> domain (commands/queries + entities) -> persistence separation.
+Although VSA encourages simplicity, this implementation maintains a clean internal structure by **separating technology concerns from the domain** and a dependency direction as stated by CA, within each slice.
+The general flow looks like:

+`controller → domain (commands/queries + entities) → gateway (persistence)`

-Even if there is separation, for a specific use case, the controller and command/query are in the same file.
+For individual use cases, the controller and its associated command/query may be placed in the same file for convenience and clarity.

-Regarding repositories, I think the decoupling interfaces here is beneficial to allow faster unit tests.

-This is what is what the dir structure looks like:
+### ✅ Testing & Repositories

+Repositories are abstracted behind interfaces to support **fast and isolated unit testing** and promote loose coupling between layers.

+---

+## 📁 Project Structure

+Here's how the internal directory is organized:

 ```
 internal